-This in an international agreement by 195 countries that seeks to keep the global average temperature from going up more than 2°C. States choose what goals they want to set.
-There is no way to force another country to do something they do not want to do.
-The agreement is consensus.
-This means they have all decided to do something together because it is the best thing to do for the world.
-One of its goals is to raise US\$100 billion by 2020 to fight climate change.
-In 2017, President Trump said the US would leave the agreement.
-This shocked and worried many states who are part of the agreement.
+- ✓ An international agreement by 195 countries that seeks to keep the global average temperature from going up more than 2°C. - ✓ The agreement is consensus.
+This means they have all decided to do something together because it is the best thing to do for the world. - ✓ One of its goals is to raise US\$100 billion by 2020 to fight climate change. - ✓ In 2017, President Trump said the US would leave the agreement.